 - 1. Preventing crime and disorder

 - 2. Securing public safety

 - 3. Preventing public nuisance

 - 4. Protecting and improving public health

-- 5. Protecting children and young persons from harm
+- 5. Protecting children from harm

 This assessment document is designed to assist you in carrying out your risk assessment, as such the headings follow the order of the licensing objectives.